BMW committed to new factory in Mexico

 Robertson explained that the company needs to expand manufacturing beyond its U.S. factory in Spartanburg, South Carolina, already the biggest BMW plant in the world.

 "We need additional capacity, so we have chosen to build a plant in Mexico," he said.
 The Spartanburg plant produces up to 450,000 cars per year, he said.
-It sells up to 370,000 of them in the United States and exports the rest.

 "In a global setup, this is normal business," he said.
 "At the end of the day, our commitment to the U.S. is strong."